FAQs: Michigan’s No Fault Auto Insurance Changes

 You will have to review and sign a 4-page form, selecting the level of coverage you are electing.
 The form, issued by the State of Michigan's Department of Insurance and Financial Services (DIFS), details all your choices.

-The new law requires that insurance agents and insurers must give you the form.
-You'll have to sign the form.
+The new law requires insurance agents and insurers to give you the form, which you must sign.
 You could ask your attorney for feedback and advice.

 If I Don't Want to Change From the Unlimited PIP Option, What Can I Do?